mandoiwanaga/ds-challenge-08_boostrapping_seattle-ds-career-040119/README.md

 # Bootstrapping Challenge

-Our statistic of choice is average goals allowed by a soccer team.
+Our statistic of choice is average goals allowed by a soccer team with defensive aggression rating >65.
 We are interested in calculating the 95% confidence interval.

 We assumed the following:
 - We only looked at teams with defensive aggression rating > 65.